simpleclub/design_tokens_builder/README.md

 not change based on the selected brightness.
 In that case make sure to call this set `global`.
 It will be recognised by the builder and ignored when creating `GeneratedTokenSets`.

-### Generation of flutter `ThemeData`
+### Generation of Flutter `ThemeData`
-The package allows for easy and simple generation of flutters `ThemeData`.
+The package allows for easy and simple generation of Flutter's `ThemeData`.
 For doing so, you have to have a certain structure for your design tokens.
-Since this is a system token related to material 3 the tokens used to generate flutters `ThemeData` should always start with `sys`.
-If you then e.g. want to set the primary color in flutters `ColorScheme` you have to add a token called `sys.primary` with type `color` to your json file containing all of your tokens. `primary` is the name of `ColorScheme`s `primary` field.
+Since this is a system token related to material 3 the tokens used to generate Flutter's `ThemeData` should always start with `sys`.
+If you then e.g. want to set the primary color in Flutter's `ColorScheme` you have to add a token called `sys.primary` with type `color` to your json file containing all of your tokens. `primary` is the name of `ColorScheme`s `primary` field.
 Keep in mind to exactly write the field names in camel case so the package is able to recognize them properly.